-City of Bloomington, Illinois FY 2019 Budget Fund Balance Notes

-For projected changes of 10% or higher or with negative balances
+City of Bloomington, Illinois FY 2019 Budget Fund Balance Notes For projected changes of 10% or higher or with negative balances

 - 1. Motor Fuel Tax Fund balance has been accumulating for major capital projects and a large portion is budgeted to be spent in fiscal FY 2019. - 2.
 Board of Elections This is a planned use of fund balance to continue replacing equipment. - 3.
 Drug Enforcement -Accumulated funds earned through drug seizures will be spent in accordance with federal guidelines which include DUI enforcement. - 4.
 Empire Street Corridor TIF A small contribution to fund balance planned in FY 2019. - 5.
 General Bond & Interest The principal is increasing and the interest decreasing as the amortization of bonds continues to mature.
 There is sufficient fund balance to cover the following fiscal year's bond payment. - 6.
-2004 Multi-Project Bond Redemption The principal is increasing and the interest decreasing as the amortization of bonds continues to mature.
+Multi-Project Bond Redemption The principal is increasing and the interest decreasing as the amortization of bonds continues to mature.
 There is sufficient fund balance to cover the following fiscal year's bond payment. - 7.
 Capital Improvement Small planned use of fund balance for capital projects. - 8.
 Water Fund Accumulating fund balance will decrease while completing critical capital water projects and replacing machinery and equipment. - 9.
-Sanitary Sewer Rate increase begins in FY 2019.
-Budgeted conservatively to save for future capital projects. - 10.
-Solid Waste Planned increase in rates and savings due to changes in program are being considered by City Council. - 11.
+Solid Waste Planned increase in rates and savings due to changes in program are being considered by City Council. - 10.
 Abraham Lincoln Parking Deck Use of fund balance due to continued loss of monthly card holders in downtown area.
 Another factor is the purchase of new gating system being paid back over 5 years.
 Current fee structure is under review.